-• The Foundation failed to provide copies of donation letters for 94 of 94 (100%) receipts, totaling \$596,070.
+• The Foundation failed to provide copies of donation letters for 26 of 26 (100%) receipts, totaling \$467,195.
 As such, we were unable to determine whether the Foundation provided these letters in accordance with the Department of Veterans' Affairs Act or the Foundation's Financial Controls Policy, or whether the amounts described in the letters agree to the Foundation's general ledger.

-The Department of Veteran's Affairs Act (20 ILCS 2805/37(h)) requires the Foundation to provide a written notice to any entity providing a gift, grant, donation, or bequest to the Foundation that the Foundation is not subject to the provisions of the Public Funds Investment Act.
+The Department of Veterans' Affairs Act (20 ILCS 2805/37(h)) requires the Foundation to provide a written notice to any entity providing a gift, grant, donation, or bequest to the Foundation that the Foundation is not subject to the provisions of the Public Funds Investment Act, which places limitations on the types of securities in which a public agency may invest public funds.
 In addition, the Foundation's Financial Controls Policy requires such written notices to be provided.
-Finally, the Illinois State Auditing Act (Act) (30 ILCS 5/3-12) requires the Foundation to promptly comply with, and aid and assist, the Auditor General in the exercise of his powers and duties under the Act, and to make available to the Auditor General or his designated representative, without delay, any record or information requested which is related to or within the scope of any audit or investigation under the Act.